Circumstantial Evidence in Florida

 Defense Strategies Against Circumstantial Evidence

-Even under Bush, skilled defense lawyers can weaken or exclude circumstantial proof.
-Tampa criminal defense attorney Rocky Brancato uses strategies such as:
+Even under the Bush standard, skilled defense lawyers can weaken or exclude circumstantial proof.
+The following strategies are essential to defending cases built on inference:

-• Special Jury Instructions: Requested when all evidence is circumstantial and other explanations remain reasonable.
-These instructions remind jurors that suspicion alone cannot justify a conviction.
+When all evidence is circumstantial and other explanations remain reasonable, defense attorneys can request special jury instructions.
+These instructions remind jurors that suspicion alone cannot justify a conviction—and that they must be convinced beyond a reasonable doubt.

-• Presenting Exculpatory Evidence: For example, proving a stolen wallet explains how another person used the defendant’s credit card near the crime scene.
+Circumstantial evidence often has innocent explanations.
+For example, proving a stolen wallet explains how another person used the defendant’s credit card near the crime scene.
+A skilled defense attorney presents these alternative theories to create reasonable doubt.

 What is the difference between direct and circumstantial evidence?

-Direct evidence proves a fact outright, such as a video or a confession.
-Circumstantial evidence requires inference—like fingerprints, phone data, or behavior—to connect the defendant to the offense.
+Direct evidence proves a fact outright—such as a video recording, confession, or eyewitness testimony.
+Circumstantial evidence, by contrast, requires inference.
+Fingerprints, phone data, or suspicious behavior must be connected to the offense through logical reasoning.

 Can someone be convicted solely on circumstantial evidence?